Skip to Content

 4. Use a spatula to scrape off any ingredients that stick on the side of the mixer.

-5. Mix until it is light, fluffy, creamy, and becomes pale yellow.
+5. Mix until it is light, fluffy, creamy, and pale yellow.

 Step 5- Add the dry ingredients to the flour mixture

-It is time to add the dry ingredients when the batter becomes homogenous, light, fluffy, curd-like, and pale yellow,
+It is time to add the dry ingredients (flour, salt, and baking powder); when the batter becomes homogenous, light, fluffy, curd-like, and pale yellow,

 Gluten forms when the flour mixed with liquid can toughen the cake.
-I was paranoid about the formation of gluten when I made butter cakes years ago.
-In fact, there were times my cake was under-mixed, with tiny lumps of unmixed flour left in the cake.
-Ever since then, I had struggled with the problem but eventually, I found the solution.
+I was paranoid about gluten formation when I made butter cakes years ago.
+Sometimes, my cake was under-mixed, with tiny lumps of unmixed flour left in the cake.
+Since then, I have struggled with the problem, but eventually, I found the solution.

-The trick is to mix until no more visible lumps in the shortest possible time.
+The trick is to mix until there are no more visible lumps in the shortest possible time.

-• Combine the flour, salt, and baking powder together before adding to the batter.
-Since the dry ingredients are well combined, I can shorten the time of mixing without worrying about the uneven distribution of the dry ingredients.
+1. Combine the flour, salt, and baking powder before adding to the batter.
+Since the dry ingredients are well combined, I can shorten the mixing time without worrying about the uneven distribution of the dry ingredients.

-Since I am making a batch of four cakes, it is labor-intensive to do it manually.
-However, you can use a handheld wire whisk if you just make one at a time.
+Since I am making a batch of batter enough for four cakes each time, it is labor-intensive to do it manually.
+However, you can use a handheld wire whisk if you make only one cake.

 1. Mix the dry ingredients before adding them to the batter.